Why do companies insist on sending their automated emails in the middle of the night?

 Your audience has made it to hump day and is probably looking for a midweek procrastination opportunity.

-Especially if you send it during one of the times from above.
+Especially if you send it from top email marketing software services during one of the times from above.

 In our own email newsletter tests at Venngage, we have seen Wednesday perform exceptionally well, sometimes 2x the open rate of other days.